Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 overwrite_file_warning_dialog = AlertDialog(
     ["Continue", "Cancel"],  # buttons
-    "A file with this name already exists, continue?", # message "The original file will be overridden, this cannot be undone." # detail description )
+    "A file with this name already exists, continue?", # message "The original file will be overwritten, this cannot be undone." # detail description )
 ```